Board of Directors

 Mr. Caton is the CEO of Management Services Corporation of Charlottesville, Virginia, a regional commercial real estate management, construction and development company.
 He is also Chairman of the Board of Guaranty Bank, a community bank in central Virginia, and a retired Major General in the United States Army Reserve.
 He is a graduate of the University of Virginia and the United States Army War College and received his Juris Doctorate degree from the University of Virginia School of Law.

-Mr. Collins was a senior level engineer manager in the computer industry and holds 60 patents.
+Mr. Collins was a senior level engineer manager in the computer industry and holds 62 patents.
 His research and development teams designed and supported production of over a million products installed worldwide.
-In his 35 year career in the tech industry, Mr. Collins witnessed abuse of the H1-B visa program to displace American workers for financial gain.
-He also serves on the board of directors for the International Services Assistance Fund.
+During his career in the tech industry, Mr. Collins witnessed abuse of the H1-B visa program to displace American workers for financial gain.
+He is president and serves on the board of directors for the International Services Assistance Fund.
 Mr. Collins is a graduate of Temple University and holds his Master of Science degree in Electrical Engineering from National Technological University.

 Kevin Donaleski is employed in the private sector as a Project Management Professional (PMP®) and has supported the U. S. Intelligence Community for more than 20 years.
 He retired from U. S. Marine Corps after serving over 21 years in various senior intelligence positions and special assignments.
 World traveled with a wealth of experience, he has commanded U.S. Marines at home and abroad, both in peacetime and in combat.
 He is originally from Newark, NJ, a graduate of Wilkes University and holds a Master of Science degree from the National Intelligence University.
 He currently resides in Alexandria, VA.